 r question when this person has made little contribution to questions tagged with

 r before (well, I know this does not mean he/she is not an R expert).
 While I broadly agree with Jeff Atwood on “Optimizing for pearls, not sand”, I think when the idea is executed, it should put some limits on the power of people who vote to close questions, e.g., you must have made contributions to the tags before you can close a question with these tags.

 A recently closed question

-Below is a recent example, in which I could help ranting.
+Below is a recent example, in which I couldn’t help ranting.

 Again, I believe the good intention of the people who voted to close the question.
 They want to keep StackOverflow free of bad questions.
 But… Among these five people, only one of them has answered one